ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 not inf -1, inf, inf + 1 ?

-let o be an operator such that there is no infinity between spaces in integers that take exactly no space in between one space after and before a . that would mean that . would insuniate that . means all inf, inf -1 , and inf + 1

-ok so +>0 o +>inf o +>2 + +>1 could equal 1.5 ? in some system.

-this would suggest we use some kind of 10-max-char system [0-9]

-what about 1-max-char system [0] where

-a number could be 000.0000 for 3 and then 4 reserved spaces for characters ?

-if 1.1.1 meant something it'd only be because 5.5.5 meants something to it, logically.

-so 1.1.5 + 1.1.5 = 2.3.0 in some other math system.

-could then +>0 o +>inf o +>0 o +>inf o +>0 = 1.1.1 in some representation?

-the sliding math makes more sense in the way that a domain expanding would reserve a new end to a new start at every pair where a single digit is multiplying a domain expansions such as 5 x 10^3 = 5000 but the digit 5 at 5431 still also means 5000

-you have that the regency operator could be a theoretical multi-plexor for higher maximums without breaks in continuity then we have that you would then count numbers in reserve space expansion ?

-so, {0} o +>9 o +>3 + +>4 o +>89 o +>4 +>1

-could represent 79.

-what happens below a dot. but also what happens before regency? then what is o^-1 as an operator? because anything below a dot would then be modeled by o^-1 here.

-lets say that {0} o^-1 +>9 o^-1 +>1 is equiv to .2

-then we could have {0} o^-1 C(0) o^-1 +>x and {0} o C(0) o +>x

-and that could give us 1.2 for example

-we take inv regency and argue that the operator o^1 is the only analog to create an algebraic structure that would be able to define division as a pragmatic subtraction. when dividing it is taking as note that divided numbers are supposed to be more subtracted arithmetic.

 if regency can undo a subtraction which means that regency is incomplete addition then how could its inverse mean incomplete subtraction. the obvious assumptions is valid. o^-1 could take only complete sets to incomplete sets witha restricted domain like before.

-so, +[]29 o^-1 +>2 = (+>10 + +>15) aswell.

-then we could then have +>x / +>y

-if we said this was 10/5 ?

-we could say this is equiv to {0} o +>9 o +[]9 / {0} o +>9 o +[]4

-then we'd have {0} o +>9 o +[]9 o^-1 {0} o +>9 o +[]4

-consequently, since,

-{0} o^-1 +>9 o^-1 +[]9 already means 1/10.

-Multiplication hypothesis: multiplication would require oo^-1 or o^-1o in some way together.

 multiplying incomplete sets could mean theoretically that,